simon-glitch/simon-glitch.github.io/diary/2025/August_11.md

 But at least I'll be able to sleep on my back and probably not have to switch sides.
 It should be much easier tonight.
 Heck, maybe I could take a snooze right now.
 But it's not really necessary.
 I've gotten like 7 hours of sleep on average the last 6 days though, so I'm feeling okay right now.
 I know my brain is not the same as a battery, but hey, I'm mostly functional.
 Definitely ready to tap out though 😆😳

 # Self-deprecating
+I really like to make a lot of self-deprecating jokes and statements.
+Whenever I talk to AI, it points them out, and calls me confident and humble.
+Geez, AI, no one asked.
+I know how amazing I am.
+I don't need reminded.
+Well, it usually assumes I'm not confident.
+So it usually gets it the wrong way around.
+Dumb AI.
+Clearly a sign that it lacks basic emotional intelligence.

+Self-deprecating jokes are a sign of self-understanding by the way.
+And making them easily without thinking about it and using positive wording like I do is a sign of confidence.

+# Phone calls
+5:24 PM
+Oh, earlier, at like 3:~~ PM (three something PM), my grandpa's friend Ed called while my grandpa was mowing the lawn.
+That's like the second time someone has happened to call my grandpa while he's mowing the lawn, and I'm chilling here on the carpet 😄 (yes I find that funny).
+Also, Ed was kind of lucky, since I decided to go to the other room a few minutes later.
+The other room is a separate building where there is a bedroom, bathroom, and the garage.
+It's actually not a valid bedroom because it's not suspended above the garage.
+If it was suspended, my grandpa's place would be 2 bed, 2 bath.

+# School
+5:31 PM
+People keep asking me about school because my grandpa tells them all I'm in college.
+I'm

 # EOT